Bowhunter Certification and Referral Service

 BCRS members who have (themselves) obtained permission to bowhunt on specific private lands, will be provided with a insurance certificate with the landowners name cited on it, upon request.

 Private lands that each individual member lists with the BCRS office are kept confidential in our files.
-No one other than that member has the right to bowhunt properties listed in each BCRS "Members" personal file.
+No one other than that member has the right to bowhunt properties listed in each BCRS members' personal file.

-All other properties that are covered under an official "BCRS agreement" will automatically cover all certified BCRS "Members."
-And, all certified "Members" will have access to bowhunt properties that are covered under any/all BCRS agreements.
+All other properties that are covered under an official BCRS agreement will automatically cover all certified BCRS members.
+All certified members will have access to bowhunt properties that are covered under any/all BCRS agreements.

 | 7.29.2009 |